-However, research concluded that restricting to less than 50g carbs/day is unnecessary though more studies would are needed to delineate the minimum levels of ketosis and appropriate level of carb restriction.
+According to a review articles on NCBI, however, the researchers concluded that restricting to less than 50g carbs/day is unnecessary though more studies are needed to delineate the minimum levels of ketosis and appropriate level of carb restriction.

 Is Ketosis Healthy?

-Some dieters claim they reduce cholesterol levels, improve overall health and wellness.
-There are people stating that they experience appetite suppression.
-However, the research doesn’t fully support the claims.
+Some dieters claim they improve overall health and wellness.
+People are stating that they experience appetite suppression.
+However, the research doesn’t fully support the claims, NCBI states.

-It seems counter intuitive however as complex carbs are more filling than fats, given an equal serving size.
-For example 100 calories is roughly 25 strawberries or an entire 16oz pack of spinach, vs less than 1 tbsp of olive oil.
+It seems counter-intuitive, however, as complex carbs are more filling than fats, given equal serving size.
+For example, 100 calories are roughly 25 strawberries or an entire 16oz pack of spinach, vs. less than 1 tbsp of olive oil.

-Increasing portion of fat to take up the same amount of space as 25 strawberries or a bag of spinach would be associated with a huge increase in calories, which would like mean weight gain.
+Increasing the portion of fat to take up the same amount of space as 25 strawberries or a bag of spinach would be associated with a considerable increase in calories, which would like mean weight gain.

 What are the Benefits of Ketosis?

-Why ketogenic diet is considered a lifestyle is because some people make ketosis a long-term change.
-They find it realistic and healthy as it involves enjoying good food without feeling starved.
-A ketogenic diet is also easier to follow both in the short and long term for some dieters.
+Why the ketogenic diet is considered a lifestyle is because some people make ketosis a long-term change.
+They find it realistic and healthy as it involves enjoying good food without feeling starved. term for some dieters.

 The Difference Between Ketosis and Ketoacidosis

 Ketosis is when the body is making ketone bodies.
-However, ketoacidosis is when ketone levels are higher than normal.
-Ketoacidosis is also known as diabetic ketoacidosis (DKA).
-It’s characterized as a complication of type 1 diabetes.
-The condition is potentially life threatening.
+According to NCBI, however, ketoacidosis is when ketone levels are higher than usual.
+The condition is potentially dangerous.